-The understanding of the “Superior Authorities” is a teaching where the Watchtower doctrine has see-sawed back and forth in clear violation of the principle of the light getting lighter.
+The understanding of the “Superior Authorities” of Romans 13:1 is a teaching where Watchtower doctrine has see-sawed back and forth in clear violation of the principle of the light getting brighter.

 Romans 13:1-2 “Let every soul be in subjection to the superior authorities, for there is no authority except by God; the existing authorities stand placed in their relative positions by God.
 Therefore he who opposes the authority has taken a stand against the arrangement of God; those who have taken a stand against it will receive judgment to themselves.”

-Romans chapter 13 is simple to understand.
-It shows we have an obligation to follow the laws of our country, and this is how it is interpretted by most Christian religions and how Russell explained the Scripture.
-Until 1929, the “superior authorities” or “higher powers” were correctly said by the Watchtower to be the earthly rulers to whom Christians paid taxes and whose laws they were obligated to follow.
+Until 1929, the “superior authorities” or “higher powers” were correctly said by Watchtower to be the earthly rulers to whom Christians paid taxes and whose laws they were obligated to follow.

 “They taught the Church to obey the laws, and to respect those in authority because of their office, even if they were not personally worthy of esteem; to pay their appointed taxes, and, except where they conflicted with God’s laws (Acts 4:19; 5:29), to offer no resistance to any established law.
 (Rom.
 13:1-7; Matt.
 22:21)” Studies In the Scriptures Series I - The Divine Plan of the Ages p.266

 “The Bible directs the followers of Jesus to be subject to the powers that be.
 (Romans 13:1-7; 1 Peter 2:13-17) But while seeking to be thus law-abiding in every respect, Christians are to recognize that there is still a higher law and a still higher Ruler, and are to be subject to the worldly powers only in the absence of a contrary admonition from the Higher Power - from God.”
 Watch Tower 1916 Jan 15